IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 - country

 Checkbox filters allow users to exclude speciffic columns from the search criteria.
 For example, searching for 'China' can exclude email to prevent results appearing for:
-`

 Student: 959

-Email: bghiraldimqm@china.com.cn
+Email: bghiraldimqm@**china**.com.cn

 Country: Philippines
-`

 ### 3. Stats Summary
-The left-hand pane lists an aggregated summary of all imported student results.
+The left-hand pane lists an aggregated stastical summary of all imported student results.

 ### 4. Results Table
 Students can be selected by left-clicking the results table.
 The associated student is displayed in the 'Student Profile' pane.
 If multiple results are selected using SHIFT + Left Click, only the top result is displayed.

 ### 5. Student Image
 A placeholder image is displayed by default.
 When a student image is generated, it is saved to the `/StudentPhotos` folder under the student’s ID as a .jpg file.
-To remove student images, delete them from this folder while keeping `placeholder.jpg`.
+To remove student images, delete them from this folder while ebsuring `placeholder.jpg` is not removed.

 ### 6. Generate Student Photo
 The dataset does not include student gender.
 Therefore, an API request is made to `api.genderize.io` using the student’s first name.
 If gender is not available, "all" is used.
-`

 For example:

 ID: 3

 Name: Wandis
-`
+Is not recognised by the genderize.io api, despite returning a 200 (success) status code the gender field will return 'none'

 A second API request is made to `this-person-does-not-exist.com` with the predicted gender and age bracket.
 The generated image is saved in the studentPhotos folder previously mentioned.

 ### 7. Student Summary Table